jesford/cluster-lensing/_sources/intro.txt

 Support
 --------
-If you are having trouble using these tools, or have any questions, please don't hesitate to contact the author at jesford[at]uw.edu
+If you are having trouble using these tools, or have any questions, please don't hesitate to raise an issue on GitHub, or you can contact the author at jesfordphd[at]gmail.com

 License
 --------